Stefan-001/agile-tester-exam-prep/README.md

 An exam preparation platform for "Certified Tester Foundation Level Extension Syllabus – Agile Tester".

-- Reads syllabus content from `/Documents` (copied to public at build).
+- Reads syllabus content from `/Documents` (copied to public at build) and preprocesses PDFs to JSON under `/data` via GitHub Actions.
 - Generates quizzes, flashcards, and study tools from that material.
 - Deployed to GitHub Pages (static export).
 Optional persistence via Supabase.